 Because we tend to underestimate effort, we overestimate excitement.
-In other words, we feel excited for goals that we shouldn’t.
-As the optimism bias is hard-coded into our brain, it’s difficult to overcome, although mental contrasting can help.
+In other words, we feel excited about the goals that we shouldn't.
+As the optimism bias is hard-coded into our brain, it's difficult to overcome, although mental contrasting can help.

 The simple solution is to select only those goals which are extra-exciting, which offer a reward that is strongly desired.
 I personally have abandoned many goals because of this problem.
 Although the reward was exciting enough to get me started, once I realized just how hard I was going to have to work, the reward was no longer enough.